readyplayerme/next-api-router/README.md

     .post(function (request: NextApiRequest, response: NextApiResponse) {
       return this.user // respond with some payload
     })
+    // this middleware is only added to a subsequent handerlr.
+    // E.g. it is called before get handler below but not the post one above .use(middleware)
+    .get(handler)

 router.events.on("error", (error) => /* process error */)